riannevg/arminas-travel/_excposts/snorkelexc.md

   - Los-Cabos-Excursions
 header_image: /images/vertical.jpg
 ---
+## Snorkeling & Sailing Cruise Los Cabos

+&nbsp;

+Embark on a day of ultimate relaxation and adventure with our Snorkeling & Sailing Cruise in Los Cabos.
+Whether you want to snorkel, swim, paddleboard, or simply unwind, this cruise offers it all.

-### Main Information
+### Activities

+- **Snorkeling**: Dive into the crystal-clear waters of Cabo and the Sea of Cortés to explore vibrant marine life and underwater wonders.
+- **Swimming**: Enjoy a refreshing swim in the serene waters.
+- **Stand-Up Paddleboarding**: Try your hand at paddleboarding and experience the beauty of the sea from a different perspective.

+### Relaxation and Luxury

-Snorkel, swim or kick back!
-Take the opportunity to swim, snorkel and stand-up paddleboard in the beautiful waters of Cabo and the Sea of Cortés.
-For those seeking some downtime, this is the perfect day to just lie back on one of our oversized cushions and bask in the tropical rays.
-Sip on an ice-cold drink as you listen to the calming sounds of the ocean and the billowing sails as the crew caters to your every desire.
-With lunch, snacks and all drinks included, this wonderful day mixes the pleasures of sailing with absolute pampering.
-The crew attends to every little detail to ensure that your Cabo sailing experience is the adventure of a lifetime.
+For those preferring to relax, the cruise features oversized cushions where you can lie back, soak up the sun, and enjoy the tropical rays.
+Sip on an ice-cold drink as you listen to the soothing sounds of the ocean and the gentle billowing of the sails.

-What to wear & bring
-Swimwear
-Light sweater or jacket (winter months)
-Sunscreen
-Camera

-Restrictions
-Min.
-Age: 8 years old
-Guests are requested to remove footwear when boarding the sail boat Sailing time depends on winter and sea conditions.

-Duration
-4 hours plus transportation
+### Culinary Delights

+Indulge in a delicious lunch and snacks, all included in the experience.
+Our crew ensures that every detail is attended to, providing a perfect blend of sailing pleasure and pampering.

+&nbsp;

+Let us take care of everything while you enjoy a memorable sailing adventure in Cabo, where every moment is designed to delight and rejuvenate.